-This exemption does not include chemical milling or circuit board etching using ammonia-based etchants.
+This exemption does not include chemical milling or circuit board etching using ammonia-based etchants-, or any tank that contains chromium, or contains nickel, lead or cadmium and is rectified, sparged or heated.

-- (5) Equipment used exclusively for the plating, stripping, or anodizing of metals as described in subparagraphs (p)(5)(A) through (p)(5)(G).
-This exemption does not include any tank that contains chromium, or contains nickel, lead or cadmium and is rectified, sparged or heated. - (A) electrolytic plating of exclusively brass, bronze, copper, iron, tin, zinc, and precious metals; - (B) electroless nickel plating, provided that the process is not airsparged and no electrolytic reverse plating occurs; - (C) the electrolytic stripping of brass, bronze, copper, iron, tin, zinc, and precious metals, provided no chromic, hydrochloric, nitric or sulfuric acid is used; - (D) the non-electrolytic stripping of metals, provided the stripping solution is not sparged and does not contain nitric acid. - (E) anodizing using exclusively sulfuric acid and/or boric acid with a total bath concentration of 20 percent acids or less by weight and using 10,000 amp-hours per day or less of electricity; - (F) anodizing using exclusively phosphoric acid with a bath concentration of 15 percent or less phosphoric acid by weight and using 20,000 amp-hours per day or less of electricity; or - (G) water and associated rinse tanks and waste storage tanks used exclusively to store the solutions drained from equipment used for the plating, stripping, or anodizing of metals. - (6) Closed loop solvent recovery systems used for recovery of waste solvent generated on-site using refrigerated or liquid-cooled condenser, or aircooled (where the solvent reservoir capacity is less than 10 gallons) condenser.
+- (5) Equipment used exclusively for the plating, stripping, or anodizing of metals as described below: - (A) electrolytic plating of exclusively brass, bronze, copper, iron, tin, lead, zinc, and precious metals; - (B) electroless nickel plating, provided that the process is not airsparged and no electrolytic reverse plating occurs; - (C) the electrolytic stripping of brass, bronze, copper, iron, tin, zinc, and precious metals, provided no chromic, hydrochloric, nitric or sulfuric acid is used; - (D) the non-electrolytic stripping of metals, provided the stripping solution is not sparged and does not contain nitric acid. - (E) anodizing using exclusively sulfuric acid and/or boric acid with a total bath concentration of 20 percent acids or less by weight and using 10,000 amp-hours per day or less of electricity; - (F) anodizing using exclusively phosphoric acid with a bath concentration of 15 percent or less phosphoric acid by weight and using 20,000 amp-hours per day or less of electricity; or - (G) water and associated rinse tanks and waste storage tanks used exclusively to store the solutions drained from equipment used for the plating, stripping, or anodizing of metals.